Leaning on a Lamp-post

-"Leaning on a Lamp-post" is a popular song written by Noel Gay and best known in the version by George Formby.
+"Leaning on a Lamp-post" is a popular song written by Noel Gay.
+The best known version was recorded by George Formby.

+Background

-It was first performed in the 1937 film Feather Your Nest, in contrasting styles by Val Rosing and George Formby.
+It was first performed in the 1937 film Feather Your Nest, in contrasting styles by Val Rosing and Formby.
 The film's plot revolves around Formby, a gramophone record technician, hearing Rosing record the song but then breaking the master disc and substituting his own voice.
 Formby recorded the song for Regal Zonophone Records on 5 September 1937, and it became one of his most popular and best-remembered songs.
 The sheet music for the song was published by Cinephonic Music Co Ltd. of London, at two shillings.

+Herman's Hermits' version

-A version by Herman's Hermits, credited as "Leaning on the Lamp Post", reached number nine on the US Hot 100 in 1966.
-On the New Zealand Listener chart it peaked at 6.
-The song was added into the 1985 production of Me and My Girl, but was not in the original 1937 version of the musical.
+A version by Herman's Hermits, credited as "Leaning on the Lamp Post", reached number nine on the US Billboard Hot 100 in 1966.

+The song was featured in the film Hold On! starring the group, and also appeared on its soundtrack album.
+In the UK, the track appeared on the British version of Both Sides of Herman's Hermits.
+The original single release did not credit a publisher or writer.